1. Can I talk to someone about the Solar City program?

 Natural Resource Canada has produced two excellent guides, Solar Ready Guidelines and a Builder’s Specification for Solar Ready Homes.
 Additional Solar Ready information can be found on NRCan’s website and on the Canadian Solar Industries Association (CanSIA) website.
 The most important considerations for solar readiness are the roof pitch, orientation and attention to structural components.
 New construction is also the only time to consider passive solar design which allows you to greatly reduce your heating and cooling needs by 30-60% with very little additional cost.
 Solar Nova Scotia can offer resources to assist.

-Your solar contractor will work with you to ensure your solar PV equipment matches the standards and specifications required by Nova Scotia Power to harness the potential to generate electricity from the sun and provide additional power that you don’t use at your property back to the grid.
 The municipality has not negotiated any special rates for Solar City program customers.
-It is expected that each individual system will be site and size-specific and have different characteristics which results in variations in the cost of power – it is up to property owners and solar contractors to assess the solar PV system costs and benefits and how a net-metering rate may affect the return on investment.
+It is expected that each individual system will be site- and size-specific and have different characteristics which result in variations in the cost of power - it is up to property owners and solar contractors to assess the solar PV system costs and benefits and how taking part in the NSPI Self-Generation Option may affect the return on investment.

 16. How long will it take to get my solar electric system installed?

 On average, it will take between 4 and 6 months from the time you sign your Solar City Participant Agreement to when your solar electric system is fully installed and operating.
 Once approved for financing by the Solar City Program, your Solar Contractor will apply for all required permits, available rebates and approval in Nova Scotia Power's Enhanced Net Metering Program.
 These approvals are not completed by the municipality so please reach out to your contractor for updates.
 When all approvals have been received, the installation can begin.
 You can expect three inspections before your system is commissioned.
 These inspections include: